Big Oil v The Planet

 To win a battle, you need to know what you are up against and, right-wing politicians are just the impervious front men of the real drivers of climate change inaction and opposition to renewable clean energy.

-Just briefly, to make it clear what's stopping action on climate change we need to digest the global "Oil Wars" scenario and, then we start to get a grip on the motivation of the forces driving conservative political leaders like Trump and Morrison.
+Just briefly, to make it clear what's stopping action on climate change we need to digest the global "Oil Wars" scenario and, then we start to get a grip on the motivation of the forces driving conservative political leaders like Trump, Johnson, Morrison and Maduro.
 Clearly, it's about vested interest, money, power and control.
 As an example, in the U.S. battle to wrestle control of Venezuela's massive oil reserves from China, the gloves are off.
-With Trumps backers pushing global impact trade tariffs, country destroying sanctions, military intervention and the threat of all out war in their endeavour for control of the worlds largest oil supplies.
+With Trumps backers pushing global impact trade tariffs, country destroying sanctions, military intervention and the threat of all out war in their endeavor for control of the worlds largest oil and gas supplies.

 For the sake of humanity and the natural world, someone needs to say it...
 "Big Oil v the planet is the fight of our lives".